 In Linux, we can create an empty file using ‘touch‘ command.
-There’s no matching equivalent command for touch in Windows OS.
-However, we can still create empty text files.
-We can use the file system configuration command ‘fsutil‘ for this purpose.
+There’s no equivalent command for touch in Windows OS.
+However, we can still create zero byte files using the command

 The syntax of fsutil command for creating a file is: